JK3287/DECO3000_Memi/README.md

 The second page, **FRIENDS** is built to host a list of friends that the user has found through a consultation with the chatbot from the TALK page.

 ## Setup
 In order to setup Memi, it is recommended that you have the following: an **Integrated Development Environment (IDE)**, **Conda**, an **OpenAI Account** and an **OpenAI API Key**.
 Once you have the aforementioned components, ensure that you are running the Python code through a Conda terminal.
-Afterwards, please make sure these are installed through your IDE:
+Afterwards, open the **Memi** folder on your IDE and please make sure these are installed:

 ### Streamlit - Simplistic Interface
 * streamlit